KopiasCsaba/SDGStreamingJourney/docs/obs.md

 ## Browser source
  * You can inject a webpage into OBS, this has a huge potential.
  * You can interact with it by the option in the right click context menu -> "Interact"
+ * Currently it is not gpu accelerated (it may lag), and it uses quite a lot of cpu, be aware.

 ## Scene in a scene
 You can add a scene into a scene.
 You might ask why?
 I was like that for a while too.